Jevrem

-Dusan Jevremovic, a.k.a.
-Jevrem (born 7 November 1988 in Kragujevac, Serbia) is a Serbian Nu Disco producer and DJ, currently based in Minnesota, United States.
+Dusan Jevremovic, better known as Jevrem (born 7 November 1988 in Kragujevac, Serbia) is a Serbian Nu Disco producer and DJ, currently based in Minnesota, United States.

+Career

 He started his career as a DJ and a Producer at an early age of 14, although his creativity was showing ever since he was a toddler.

 His first teen project called Ducer was oriented towards experimenting with multiple genres of electronic music such as Electro & Techno.
 During this time (Age 11-16) he was practicing music production as well as his musical skills, learning different instruments (keyboards, guitar, bass).

 Further, under the alias of Gliese581, he started a unique project mixing Ambient and Techno.
 Realizing that Techno had a big role in the development of this sound, he was making exclusively Futuristic-Tech tunes.

 Finally, he settled as Jevrem, maturing with his sound and production capability.
 This alias presents best of both worlds: the underground and commercial aspect of music production, which comes as the most suitable for constant publishing.

 He was playing at major festivals in Serbia (Exit, Ru:Foam Fest) and clubs (Soda, Kragujevac, Serbia; UMK Club, Kragujevac, Serbia; Brankow, Belgrade, Serbia; Dom Omladine, Belgrade, Serbia; Feedback, Nish, Serbia; Kriterion, Sarajevo, Bosnia & Herzegovina; Red Carpet, St. Cloud, MN) alone or back to back with his fellow DJ & Producer Caligari.

 You can find him at the Red Bull Stage in Red Carpet, St. Cloud regularly, where he mixes his all-time favorites with latest modern tunes.